khanhtc1202/my-stories-blog/README.md

 **Steps:**

-If you don't have `hexo-cli` in your local pc, don't worry!
+If you don't have `hexo-cli` on your local pc, don't worry!
 Do like below.

 1. Generate new .md file with command: `./new_post.sh {your-post-name}` your post will be located on `./source/_post/{your-post-name}.md`
 2. Write down your post :)
 3. Checkout a new branch and push into our git repo.
 After that, create pull request to `develop` branch.
-After my approvation, your post will automatically deploy to my server.
+After my approvation, your post will automatically deployed to my server.
 Thanks for your contribution :).

 If you installed `hexo-cli` package.
 (Install guide go [here](#install-hexo-cli))